Tom's Guide Verdict

 Speakers: 40mm dynamic drivers

-The AirPods Max cost $549 and come in five colors: Space gray, silver, sky blue, green and pink.
+The AirPods Max cost $549 / £499 / AU$899 and are available to buy from Apple stores as well as online retailers including Amazon, Best Buy and Walmart.
+They come in five colors: space gray, silver, sky blue, green and pink.
 The ear cushions are magnetic and swappable, with replacement pairs costing $69.

 Along with the headphones, in the box you’ll get a carrying Smart Case and Lightning-to-USB-C cable, but no power adapter.
 The AirPods Max also skip on the Lightning-to-3.5mm audio cable, which you’ll need to pick up for $35 if you want a non-Bluetooth listening option.

-Unlike AirPods earbuds, which are sheathed in an iconic white plastic, the AirPods Max come in a fun color range that lends itself well to a retro aesthetic.
+Unlike the Apple AirPods, which are sheathed in an iconic white plastic, the AirPods Max come in a fun color range that lends itself well to a retro aesthetic.
 The pink ones I tested remind me of candy, but not in a childish way.
 The headband and case embody Pantone’s infamous Living Coral hue, while the cans drip rose gold.

 Those pivoting ear cups are covered by oval pillows of memory foam that aren’t as pulpy as those of the Sony WH-1000XM4, but still create a spongy, secure seal around my ears.

 They’re connected by a 7.4 x 6.6 x 3.3 inch, stainless steel frame with slim, telescoping arms that expand at the top for a mesh headband.
 I sense the pressure relieved by the breathable canopy is what makes the 13.6 ounces feel lighter than they are.
-That said, the AirPods Max are noticeably heftier than the Sony WH-1000XM4 and Bose 700 headphones, which both weigh just 8.96 ounces.
+That said, the AirPods Max are noticeably heftier than the Sony WH-1000XM5 and Bose QuietComfort Ultra Headphones.

 Apple made a clever move to borrow and enlarge the Apple Watch’s Digital Crown for the AirPods Max.
 Similar to how the crown provides navigation for Apple's smartwatch, on the AirPods Max the crown is used for volume control, skipping tracks and playing or pausing audio.
 It's also a means of summoning Siri and answering or ending phone calls.
 I’ll admit there’s something satisfying about swivelling the dial, although I did swipe the volume while fussing with my hair more than once.